 Take a few minutes to listen to one person’s version of their wishes for treatment…

-- The Compassion & Choices site has some useful forms to supplement your advance directives, including a Dementia Provision.
+- The Compassion & Choices site has some useful tools to supplement your advance directives, including the Dementia Values and Priorities Tool.

 - End of Life Choices New York has developed an advance directive for those with an early stage of dementia.
 It is designed to permit those who retain decision making capacity to document their wishes about the future provision of assisted oral feeding in the event they develop an advanced stage of dementia and can no longer feed themselves or make informed treatment decisions.
 It might also be of interest to those who have not yet been diagnosed with dementia but fear a future diagnosis due to a significant family history of the disease.